OpenGVLab/GUI-Odyssey/README.md

 Please refer to [this](Quickstart.md) to quick start.

-## 📖 Release Process

-- [x] Dataset
-  - [x] Screenshots of GUI Odyssey
-  - [x] annotations of GUI Odyssey
-  - [x] split files of GUI Odyssey
-- [x]  Code
-  - [x] data preprocessing code
-  - [x] inference code
-- [x]  Models

 ## 🖊️ Citation
-If you feel GUI Odyssey useful in your project or research, please kindly use the following BibTeX entry to cite our paper.
+If you feel GUIOdyssey useful in your project or research, please kindly use the following BibTeX entry to cite our paper.
 Thanks!
 ```bib
 @article{lu2024gui,
   title={GUI Odyssey: A Comprehensive Dataset for Cross-App GUI Navigation on Mobile Devices},